Southwark safeguarding children board

-The Board is also supported by the Community Safety Partnership Service (CSPS).
+The Board is also supported by the Community Safety & Partnerships unit (CS&P).
 See the link at the bottom of the page for more information.

 Please refer to the current annual report (setting out a review of the year) to find out more.